dsamourkasidis/Map-Visualizer/readme.txt

 === Map Visualizer ===
 Contributors: dsamourkasidis,
 Donate link:
-Tags: csv, netcdf, map, visualization, geocode, leaflet Requires at least: 4.1.5
+Tags: csv, map, visualization, geocode, leaflet Requires at least: 4.1.5
 Tested up to: 4.3.1
 Stable tag:
 License: GPL 3.0
 License URI: https://www.gnu.org/licenses/gpl.html

-Import your data from csv or netcdf files and visualise them on Google streets/satellite maps
+Import your data from csv files and visualise them on Google streets/satellite maps

 == Description ==

-Map Visualizer allows users to import csv and netcdf files, and  to create a map out of them using the plugin's interface.
+Map Visualizer allows users to import csv files, and  to create a map out of them using the plugin's interface.
 After you have successfully imported (or created) a data source, you can visualise it on a map and add it to your posts/pages with a shortcode.
-All shortcodes can be constructed easily through the plugin's inteface.
+All shortcodes can be constructed easily through the plugin's interface.

 = CSV File Format =